-How will we work with you to support your child?
+How will we work together to support your child?

-You will be invited to a meeting with Mrs Marck/Mrs Harris and your child’s teacher to discuss how we can support your child.
+You will be invited to a meeting with Mrs Marck/Miss Withers and your child’s teacher to discuss how we can support your child.

-A One Plan will be created outlining your child’s needs and the range of strategies our school will use to support them.
+A One Plan will be created outlining your child’s needs and the range of strategies we will use to support them.
 Children are encouraged to take responsibility and to make decisions about their learning and well-being, so they will also be involved in creating their own One Plan.

 Targets will also be set and reviewed termly to more closely monitor your child’s progress.
-We also operate an open-door policy so you can contact your child’s teacher, Mrs Ramet or Mr Flitman via the school office.
+We also operate an open-door policy, so you can contact your child’s teacher, Mrs Marck or Miss Withers via the school office.

 How will the curriculum match my child’s needs?
 What kind of support will my child receive?

-All staff are provided with information about the individual needs of pupils so learning can be adapted as necessary.
+All staff have the information about the individual needs of pupils so learning can be adapted as necessary.
 Lesson plans are differentiated for groups or individual pupils according to their needs, and High Quality teaching strategies are put in place in order to support those requiring additional support.

 We also take account of the different needs of girls and boys; minority ethnic and faith groups; children who need support to learn English as an additional language; children with special educational needs; gifted and talented children; children who are at risk of disaffection or exclusion; travellers and asylum seekers; vulnerable children.